HIOTio/HIOTProto/specification.md

 example, a health message would take the form "h/<device path>", where <device path> is the unique path for the associated device.

-Each role deployed to a device also has a unique path.
+Each role deployed to a device also has one or more unique paths.
 For example, a physical device may have multiple sensors and/or controllers attached, with each one having its own unique path.
 This facilitates the movement of roles across devices without the need for widespread configuration